NCAS-CMS/cfdm/docs/source/tutorial.rst

 =======================  ==============================  =====================

-Metadata constructs of a particular type can be retrieved with the following methods of the field construct:
+Metadata constructs of a particular type can be retrieved with the following attributes of the field construct:

 ==============================  =====================
 Method                          Metadata constructs